-Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted by senior finance management and those posted to unusual accounts.
+- Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
+These included those posted by senior finance management and those posted to unusual accounts. - Assessing whether the judgements made in making accounting estimates are indicative of a potential bias.

-Identifying and responding to risks of material misstatement related to compliance with laws and regulations

-We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience, through discussion with the directors and other management (as required by auditing standards), and discussed with the directors and other management the policies and procedures regarding compliance with laws and regulations.
+Identifying and responding to risks of material misstatement related to compliance with laws and regulations.
+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience, through discussion with the directors and others management (as required by auditing standards), and discussed with the directors and other management the policies and procedures regarding compliance with laws and regulations.